Transfer Entropy and Flow of Information in Two-Skyrmion System: Information-theoretical analysis using entropic quantities

-{Here, we discuss the sensitivity of our results on the number of cells, $N_\mathrm{cell}$.
+Here, we discuss the sensitivity of our results on the number of cells, $N_\mathrm{cell}$.
 In the present paper, we have employed $N_\mathrm{cell} = 4$ because of the following two reasons.
 First, as $N_\mathrm{cell}$ is increased, the computational complexity of the entropic quantities dramatically increases.
 Especially, for the transfer entropy [Eq.~\eqref{eq:TE}], $(N_\mathrm{cell})^3$ combinations of the probability $p(X_t \mid X_{t-\Delta t}, Y_{t-\Delta t})$ must be computed.
+Importantly, the required ensemble size $N$ to suppress statistical error grows rapidly with $N_\mathrm{cell}$.
+While it is computationally possible to simulate a higher $N_\mathrm{cell}$, obtaining a sufficient number of ensembles to secure statistical accuracy is often unrealistic in actual experiments.
+We deliberately chose the case of $N_\mathrm{cell}=4$, which is experimentally feasible.
 Second, for smaller $N_\mathrm{cell}$ such as $N_\mathrm{cell} = 2$, we cannot analyze the circular motion of the skyrmions.
 Importantly, the physical meaning of the transfer entropy, namely ``the state transition time between the stable configurations", cannot be elucidated with $N_\mathrm{cell} < 4$.
 Therefore, $N_\mathrm{cell} = 4$ is the most necessary and sufficient division of the confinement box.
 If we increase $N_\mathrm{cell}$, the peak position of the transfer entropy would be shifted to a smaller $\Delta t$.
 For example, $N_\mathrm{cell} = 16$ ($4 \times 4$ division) would give rise to the peak position of $d/2v$, since the distance between the adjacent cells becomes $d/2$.
-From this argument, we can understand that our conclusion about the transfer entropy is not affected by increasing $N_\mathrm{cell}$. }
+From this argument, we can understand that, although the peak position shifts quantitatively, our qualitative conclusion regarding the mechanism of information flow is not affected by increasing $N_\mathrm{cell}$.